jerryjappinen/Servant/site/pages/docs/template-formats/markdown.md

 	- Here's a list item
 	- Here's another item

 See all the details of Markdown at <a href="http://daringfireball.net/projects/markdown/">daringfireball.net</a>.
+Servant's parser supports [extended Markdown](http://michelf.ca/projects/php-markdown/extra/), so you can use inline HTML, tables and other extra features.